INDIVIDUAL HEALTH INSURANCE

 Shop for health plans from leading providers.

-The Private Health Insurance Exchange is available to State Bar of Georgia members, spouses, employees of members, paralegals, and law students.
+The Private Health Insurance Exchange is available to State Bar of Georgia members (as well as their spouses and employees), paralegals, and law students.

 We offer a wide-range of health options from leading providers for you and your family.
 Everyone is different, and we know that it is important for you to have a variety of health plans to choose from so you can find what works for your lifestyle and financial picture.